ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 1. Return the block

 **Note**: We do not subtract work from `self.partial_cummulative_work`.
-This is to make make the ordering of chains stable while finalizing blocks.
+This is to make sure that the ordering of chains is stable while finalizing blocks.

 #### `pub fn fork(&self, new_tip: block::Hash) -> Option<Self>`